MBuffenoir/testing/README.md

 This tutorial is part of a series on how to create CI/CD pipelines for your web applications using Docker containers.
 It is following up the first part focused on [how to use Docker Hub to automatically build your applications images](https://www.linux.com/learn/integrating-docker-hub-your-application-build-process).

 Application testing is key for a properly functioning web application.
-There are many ways to test your application, but we will focus here on the essential unit tests and see how we can integrates Docker in the process.[Need another sentence or two discussing Travis and explaining why automatic testing is useful.]
+It will help you ensure that already tested scenarii keep running properly whenever newer features are added to your project.
+There are many ways to test your application, but we will focus here on the essential unit tests and see how we can integrates Docker in the process.
+We will use here the online Travis-ci platform to automate the process of running those units tests.

 ## Requirements